codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_7_the_algorithm_for_finding_the_translation_table_entries.md

 These subsections show only architecturally-valid programming of the TCR.
 See also [Possible translation table registers programming errors on page D4-1673](#).

+### Finding the translation table entry when using the 4KB translation granule